ppy/osu-wiki/news/2021-04-29-skinning-contest-voting-open.md

 Should you find yourself sitting on the fence, don't worry because we have prepared showcase videos of each submission to help you out.
 Take a seat and watch all of them on the playlist below:

-<iframe width="90%" src="https://www.youtube-nocookie.com/embed/videoseries?list=PLA2Nwtxa4WMo7ickjmFkmMWp1WIa7swaS" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="400" src="https://www.youtube-nocookie.com/embed/videoseries?list=PLA2Nwtxa4WMo7ickjmFkmMWp1WIa7swaS" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Have you made up your mind already?
 If so, that's great!
 Head over to the [contest page](https://osu.ppy.sh/community/contests/126) and cast your votes right away by clicking the grey star overlay on the bottom left of the entry you like.
 You have **3 votes** to make your voice heard, but you'll only have **2 weeks** to register them.
 Hurry up, folks!